STM Kargu

+Name

+In Turkish, Kargu means "mountain observation tower" because these drones were initially designed as an airborne sentry or surveillance tool.

+Design

-(Savunma Teknolojileri Mühendislik ve Ticaret A.Ş.) that has been designed for asymmetric warfare or counter-insurgency.
-It can be carried by a single personnel in both autonomous and manual modes.
+The Kargu can be carried by a single personnel in both autonomous and manual modes.
 KARGU can be effectively used against static or moving targets through its real-time image processing capabilities and machine learning algorithms embedded on the platform.
 The system consists of the rotary wing attack drone and ground control unit.

-In 2020 a STM Kargu loaded with explosives detected and attacked Haftar's forces in Libya with its artificial intelligence without command, according to a report from the United Nations Security Council's Panel of Experts on Libya, published in March 2021.
-It was considered the first drone attack in history carried out by the UAVs on their own initiative.

-In Turkish, Kargu means “mountain observation tower” because these drones were initially designed as an airborne sentry or surveillance tool.

 Capabilities

 According to STM CEO Murat Ikinci, Kargu has a facial recognition system, suggesting it can seek out specific individuals.
 Its swarms are too numerous to be tackled by advanced air defense systems and can destroy a large number of targets very rapidly.

 The company's YouTube channel features a video of several Kargu 2 drones operating in formation, demonstrating the ability of Kargu 2 to operate in a drone swarm.
 The capability of this swarm to autonomously identify, select and coordinate attacks on a target has, however, never been demonstrated by STM in reality.